Nalundquist/Pwuca/research-and-planning.md

 * 10:30am: Late start, looking up irish folklore names and spellings for terms related to pwuca, make react repo.
 * 11:45am: Begin reading resources on lobby-based multiplayer games in react
+* 2:00pm: Further research into irish mythology and terms as well as other ways of handling listening to multiple users for response, in particular socket.IO.
+Possible quote to use on load graphic for ghost-y vibes:
+	"You are new here, I think.
+		Many years ago I used to live in this house..."